-The Korean word for baby; a name used in some of products to reference the gentle mildness of our formulations.
+The Korean word for baby; a name used in some of our products in reference to the gentle mildness of our formulations.

 White ritual paper used in shamanic rituals as sacred objects, offerings, or in the burning of sacred text to purify uncleanliness.
 Also used in wrapping sacrificial food or in setting up the ritual table for both personal and communal rites.